Stephanie Kemplin Of Maineville, Ohio, Is Al Franken Accuser No. 5

 “When he put his arm around me, he groped my right breast.
 He kept his hand all the way over on my breast.
 I’ve never had a man put their arm around me and then cup my breast.
 So he was holding my breast on the side.
 I remember clenching up and how you just feel yourself flushed.
 And I remember thinking — is he going to move his hand?
 Was it an accident?
 Was he going to move his hand?
 He never moved his hand.”

 Stephanie said Franken allegedly left his hand on her breast for such a long time that Al should have known what he was doing if it was an accident and should have removed his hand from her breast.
-Eventually he took his hand off of her breast prior to the photo being snapped.
+Eventually, he took his hand off of her breast prior to the photo being snapped.
 Stephanie was a 27-year-old woman at the time and a military police officer.

 The Star Tribune reports that Franken’s new accuser felt numb and frozen after the alleged incident.
 Looking back, Stephanie said that she feels sympathy for her younger self, as pictured in the photo.
-Kemplin broke into tears in phone call interviews with CNN, though she admits she did not say anything about the incident to Franken at the time, because she was immediately put on the spot with his alleged behavior.
+Kemplin broke into tears in phone call interviews with CNN, though she admits she did not say anything about the incident to Franken at the time because she was immediately put on the spot with his alleged behavior.
 An ex-boyfriend corroborated with Stephanie’s story, saying that she told her ex-beau that Franken “went to put his arm around her and copped a feel.”

-Along with Stephanie, Lindsay Menz of Frisco, Texas, accused Franken of also groping her when Al allegedly grabbed her butt as the duo took a photo in 2010, at the Minnesota State Fair in 2010.
+Along with Stephanie, Lindsay Menz of Frisco, Texas, accused Franken of also groping her when Al allegedly grabbed her butt as the duo took a photo at the Minnesota State Fair in 2010.